-With the help of neat sketch, define the following operations: 2008-09, Sem-I/II, Spl-carry but it may be performed at elevated temperatures for large/ thick wires to reduce forces.
+With the help of neat sketch, define the following operations: 2008-09, Sem-I/II, Spl-carry die(s).Drawing is usually performed at room temperature, thus classified as a cold working process, but it may be performed at elevated temperatures for large/ thick wires to reduce forces.
 The figure below shows the process of wire drawing and dies used for the purpose.